 18. Wrist Feather Tattoo

-If you have a tattoo that you love and want to see every day, why not consider getting inked on your wrist?
+If you have a tattoo that you love and want to see every day, why not consider getting a wrist tattoo?
 The location is one of the most popular places for women to get tattooed because of its visibility; plus, ink in this area looks super cute.
-The wrist works best with small and simple designs, which are subtle but elegant.
+The wrist works best with small and simple tattoo designs, which are subtle but elegant.
 It is worth remembering that the thin skin and lack of muscle in this spot make it a relatively painful body art place.

 19. Feather Tattoo on the Foot